MirandaCarou/Qutrits-for-physics-at-LHC/Project/Analisys_and_Stadistics/README.md

-# Quantum Fidelity Statistical Analysis and Anomaly Detection
+# 🍄 Quantum fidelity statistical analysis and anomaly detection

 This part contains code for **statistical analysis of quantum autoencoder outputs** (both qubit- and qutrit-based models) and evaluates their **anomaly detection performance**.
 The main objectives include analyzing fidelity distributions, computing divergences between datasets, and assessing separability using ROC-AUC metrics.

 ---

-## Data Loading
+## 🍃 Data loading

 The script loads **`.npz` files** containing results from multiple executions (usually 100 runs) of qubit and qutrit quantum models.